tdmartin102/ajrdatabase/README.md

   deleted as it should.
 Adding an object in a to-many does what it should even when there is no reverse relationships and all foreign key attributes are hidden.
-* As of 5/8/2012 I am considering this framework to be beta as it is passing all my tests.
-This is not to say it is free of bugs but at this point it needs real world testing to reveal problems.
+* As of 8/8/2012 This framework has been in beta testing for 3 or 4 weeks and at least for the simple case of using only a single editing context, it is working well with bug fixes as we go.
+This is using the Oracle adaptor.

 Why?